Skip to content

 Admin Console

-This page covers the daily actions administrators can perform in the admin console: user and team management, storage policies and policy groups, follower-node enrollment, background tasks, manual intervention for shares and locks, system settings, audit logs, and version information.
+This page covers the daily actions administrators can perform in the admin console: user and team management, storage policies and policy groups, follower-node enrollment, file and blob observability, background tasks, manual intervention for shares and locks, system settings, audit logs, and version information.

 Jump to the section for what you need to do; you do not have to read it all.